 Anglers all over the globe tend to have one question that is common to the carp as a species.
 What do you use on your hook?
 To be quite frank, there is no genuinely easy answer.
 Most of us have heard about a friend of a friend who has caught fish his entire life on absolutely nothing but a single piece of nightcrawler.

-Then, there are those of us who have heard rumors about the big scary Koi that is lurking beyond the depths of such and such a pond and it will not bite anything an angler throws at it.
-Still, there are those who regularly catch the species because they use the best baits for Carp fishing available.
+Then, there are those of us who have heard rumors about the big scary koi that is lurking beyond the depths of such and such a pond and it will not bite anything an angler throws at it.
+Still, there are those who regularly catch the species because they use the best baits for carp fishing available.
+Bait selection is important.

 Claiming the very top spot happens to be feed corn.
 Also called deer corn or cattle corn, it is the very same stuff that they use to feed livestock as well as wild game.
 Since it is very dry and hard in its raw form, you will need to boil it and make it soft before you can fish with it.

 The fish will eat the corn dry but once they consume it, it will expand in their stomachs and it could kill them.
 Boiled feed corn is extremely cheap and extremely versatile.
-A single bag of corn weighing well over 40 pounds is only about ten to twelve dollars at most hunting stores and feeder supply outlets.
+A single bag of corn weighing well over forty pounds is only about ten to twelve dollars at most hunting stores and feeder supply outlets that sell it.

-The most popular and classic Carp bait in the world is the boilie.
+The most popular and classic carp bait in the world is the boilie.
 Boilies are hard, boiled, balls of dough bait or paste.
 A lot of different ingredients are included in boilies.
-Some of these include fish meal, corn, white millet, bird seed, maple syrup, molasses, chocolate, and fruit flavorings just to name a few.
+Some of these include fish meal, corn, white millet, birdseed, maple syrup, molasses, chocolate, and fruit flavorings just to name a few different ingredients.